Oakes Faculty Fellows

 Since 2002, I've published more than a dozen essays about Latinx speculative fiction, a field I helped build with my catalytic 2004 article, "Deus Ex Machina: Tradition, Technology, and the Chicanafuturist Art of Marion C. Martinez."

-I've also written for The New York TimesThe Atlantic, and The Washington Post.
+In addition to my academic publications, I've written for The New York TimesThe Atlantic, The Washington Post, and Zócalo Public Square

 Biography, Education and Training

-I'm Professor and chair of Latin American and Latino Studies at the University of California, Santa Cruz.
+I'm Professor of Latin American and Latino Studies (LALS) at the University of California, Santa Cruz.

-From 2013 to 2018, I directed UC Santa Cruz’s Dolores Huerta Research Center for the Americas (formerly the Chicano Latino Research Center).
+From 2021 until 2025, I chaired the LALS Department.
+Previously, I directed UC Santa Cruz’s Dolores Huerta Research Center for the Americas (formerly the Chicano Latino Research Center).

-In addition to UC Santa Cruz's Excellence in Teaching Award, I've won grants and fellowships from the Ford Foundation, the Mellon Foundation, UC Online, and the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+In addition to UC Santa Cruz's Excellence in Teaching Award, I've won awards from the Ford Foundation, the Mellon Foundation, the Center for Advanced Study in the Behavioral Sciences at Stanford University, and the Phi Beta Kappa Society.

-I'm a first-generation college graduate and have a PhD in ethnic studies and a BA in English from the University of California, Berkeley.
+A first-generation college graduate, I have a PhD in ethnic studies and a BA in English from the University of California, Berkeley.

 For my CV and more information about me and my work, please visit my website.